zed-wong/v3/mrm-v3-docs/spirit.md

 ## Safe

 No instance deployer can rug user's fund, protected by smart contract and whitelist, no unauthorized action allowed.
-Also Reputation + taking system backs the trust.
+Also Reputation + staking system backs the trust.

 ## Powerful